Muhuru-Bay-Microgrid/muhuru-bay-dashboard/README.md

 * As a Java main() application - simply select the org.mbmg.SpringBootVaadin's main() method and [Right Click] Debug As -> Java Application.
 * Using M2E - Simply select the Project in the Package Explorer and [Right Click] Debug As -> Spring Boot Application.

-Not yet how this gets modifed for running devmode and superdevmode (more to come)
+Not yet sure how this gets modifed for running devmode and superdevmode (more to come)

 #### TODO